 Grant Writing Materials

-In an effort to help teachers who are preparing grant proposals in order to purchase Finches, we're providing answers to a number of standard questions requested in a typical grant proposal.
+In an effort to help teachers and librarians who are preparing grant proposals in order to purchase Finches, we're providing answers to a number of standard questions requested in a typical grant proposal.
 Feel free to use the text as advice or copy and paste it wholesale.
 If we're missing something on this page, please let us know so we can add an answer for it in the future!